Last updated: May 18, 2023

 • The process requires an amended operating agreement reflecting the member's departure and may involve filing dissolution papers with the Secretary of State.

-The first thing to do is ensure you have all the required information and legal documentation.
+From my legal experience, the first thing to do is ensure you have all the required information and legal documentation.

 You will need the following: